Primaveralina/ws-helm-charts/charts/spacemesh-api/README.md

 # spacemesh-api

-spacemesh-api helm exposes public api of [go-spacemesh](https://github.com/spacemeshos/go-spacemesh).
+spacemesh-api exposes public api of [go-spacemesh](https://github.com/spacemeshos/go-spacemesh).
 It runs several replicas of `go-spacemesh`, waiting for full sync and then put them to work.